ooduola/challenge/README.md

 **If you want to detail anything about your solution, include it here:**
 <!-- START of your notes on the solution -->

+Part 1:
+- Updated timestamps to UTC: Changed the implementation to store timestamps in UTC to avoid timezone related issues.

 <!-- END of Notes -->